kartik-v/bootstrap-fileinput/README.md

 3. Most modern browsers supporting HTML5 file inputs and FileReader API including CSS3 & JQuery.
 For Internet Explorer, one must use IE versions 10 and above.

 ## Restrictions
-The plugin supports only provides a file input/capture support.
+The plugin supports only file input and preview at client level.
 It does not actually process the upload of the files to the server.

 ## Installation